DataIntellectTech/TorQ/docs/analyticslib.md

 q)intervals[params]
 0D00:00:50.000000000 0D00:01:40.000000000 0D00:02:30.000000000 0D00:03:20.000000000 0D00:04:10.000000000 0D00:05:00.000000000
 ```
-## rack[]
+## rack
 The rack utility gives the user the ability to create a rack table
 (the cross product of distinct values at the input).

 ### Usage
+- Dictionary containing:
-* table (required) - keyed or unkeyed in-memory table
+	- `table` (required) - keyed or unkeyed in-memory table
-* keycols (required) - the columns of the table you want to create the rack from.
+	- `keycols` (required) - the columns of the table you want to create the rack from.
-* base (optional) - this is an additional table, against which the rack can be created
+	- `base` (optional) - this is an additional table, against which the rack can be created
-* timeseries.start (optional) - start time to create a timeseries rack
+	- `timeseries.start` (optional) - start time to create a timeseries rack
-* timeseries.end (optional) - end time to create a time series rack
+	- `timeseries.end` (optional) - end time to create a time series rack
-* timeseries.interval (optional) - the interval for the time racking
+	- `timeseries.interval` (optional) - the interval for the time racking
-* timeseries.round (optional) - should rounding be carried out when creating the timeseries
+	- `timeseries.round` (optional) - should rounding be carried out when creating the timeseries
-* fullexpansion (optional, default is 0b) - determines whether the required columns of input table will be expanded themselves or not.
+	- `fullexpansion` (optional, default is 0b) - determines whether the required columns of input table will be expanded themselves or not.

-- All the above arguments must be provided in dictionary form.
+ All the above arguments must be provided in dictionary form.
-- A timeseries is optional but if it is required then start, end, and timeseries  must be specified as a dictionary called 'timseries' (round remains optional with a default value of 1b).
+ A timeseries is optional but if it is required then start, end, and timeseries  must be specified as a dictionary called 'timeseries' (round remains optional with a default value of 1b).
-- Keyed tables can be provided, these will be unkeyed by the function and crossed as standard unkeyed tables.
+ Keyed tables can be provided, these will be unkeyed by the function and crossed as standard unkeyed tables.

 Should full expansion be required the function we use is:
 ```